How to Certify Your Service Dog?

 What Will You Need to have Your Dog Certified?

 Demonstrate that your dog has been trained to help with your disability.
-This means your dog should have at least one trained behavior for your disability.
+This means your dog should have at least three trained behaviors for your disability.

-Demonstrate that your dog has the training requirements to pass the Public Access Test as well at the Canine Good Citizen Test.
+Demonstrate that your dog has the training requirements to pass the Public Access Test as well as the Canine Good Citizen Test.
 As part of the assessment, you’ll need to demonstrate:

-- That your dog stays right by your side and doesn’t pull on the leash in a variety of situations;
+- That your dog stays right by your side and doesn’t pull on the leash in a variety of situations (see video below);

 - That your dog can sit and lay down in a variety of situations;